What's Hot? What's Not? Recent Developments in Labor and Employment Law

 - Traditional labor law issues for unionized and non-unionized workplaces.

-This program has been submitted for 1.5 certification credit with SHRM and HRCI.
+This program has been approved for 1.5 certification credit with SHRM and HRCI.

 Michael Blumenthal is a founding member of Seyferth Blumenthal & Harris LLC, a Kansas City-based law firm representing businesses across the United States in employment matters and business litigation.
 Mike was named by The Best Lawyers in America as the 2017 “Lawyer of the Year” in Kansas City in labor and employment litigation.
 He was recognized by Missouri Lawyers’ Weekly as one of Missouri’s 2018 “Legal Champions” for his work in a lawsuit his firm filed on behalf the Health Care Foundation of Greater Kansas City, which obtained more than $175 million for the benefit of the Kansas City community.
 Mike has also received numerous other professional accolades for his work as an employment lawyer and as a trial lawyer representing businesses.
 Mike is the past president and a former board member of the Society for Human Resource Management of Johnson County, and he is frequent speaker at human resources and employment law seminars.